skcullen/web-design-challenge/README.md

 I decided to add one of the Bootswatch themes to make it look more professional.

 The only issue was that I cant seem to get it to come up on GitPages.
 I am not sure why.
-I have tried to take out all unnecessary files, and renamed the landing.html to index.html, but it just will not come up, but i put the link to it anyway.
+I have tried to take out all unnecessary files, and renamed the landing.html to index.html, but it just will not come up, but I put the link to it anyway.